Thumbs Surveys

 - Embed in your Help Center to get a gauge of how helpful customers find your content

-- Replace the standard 1-5 CSAT scale
+- Replace standard 1-5 CSAT or 1-7 CES scales to boost response rates

 What are some best practices for Thumbs surveys?

 Thumbs surveys are one of the most simple and effective methods for collecting quick customer feedback.
 With that in mind, Thumbs surveys are not always a great solution for every use case, and certain customizations to Thumbs surveys can lessen their effectiveness.
-Keep these best practices in mind to help ensure you're rolling out Thumbs surveys as successfully as possible!

-Align the question and scale
+Align your question to the Thumbs scale

-To more strategically frame a Thumbs question, phrase your question to work with one of the following answer pairs:
+Mapping the survey question to the Thumbs scale is critical to avoid end-user confusion.
+To strategically frame a Thumbs question, phrase your question to work with one of the following answer pairs:

 - Yes / No